Security certificate detainee Mohamed Harkat seeks relaxation of monitoring

 Sophie Harkat testified at a Federal Court of Canada hearing on the application that her spouse recently fished a millipede from the sink with a glass and placed it outside rather than squash it.

-"He just doesn't have it in him," she told Justice Sylvie Roussel.
+"He just doesn't have it in him," she said under questioning from Barb Jackman, her husband's lawyer.

-The two-day hearing will determine whether current restrictions on the Algerian refugee will be eased.
+The two-day hearing will determine whether current restrictions on the refugee from Algeria will be eased.

-Harkat, 49, was taken into custody in Ottawa in December 2002 on suspicion of being an al-Qaeda sleeper agent.
+Harkat, 49, was taken into custody in Ottawa in December 2002 on suspicion of being an al-Qaida sleeper agent.

 The federal government is trying to deport the former pizza-delivery man using a national security certificate – a legal tool for removing non-citizens suspected of ties to extremism or espionage.
 Harkat denies any involvement with terrorism and fears torture if returned to his homeland.